TheF1rstPancake/Kvasir/docs/backend.rst

     :param wepay_package:   The package to send to the wepay_endpoint

-First Kvasir will call :func:`getDataFromMiddleware` where necessary.
+First Kvasir will call :func:`getDataFromMiddleware` for every endpoint that requires a merchant's access token (which is almost all of them).
 This will send a associated POST request to the platform's middleware to get the information we need.
 Once it receives the response it will pass the information to the callback function provided.

 Most of Kvasir's endpoints will use :func:`parseMiddlewareResponse` to do that.
 When we go to the middlware it is likely because we want a user's access token and then be able to do an associated call to the WePay API.  :func:`parseMiddlewareResponse` will do that for us.
 It will pull the access token out of the response and format a request to :func:`getWePayData` (which will subsequently send the data to the client).